tsathoqqua/limadocs/docs/source/faq.rst

    |  update \`IMUD_D\`

 and it should then load.
+If you are in doubt about setting ADMIN_EMAIL correctly, you can print it from your wizard shell like this:

+   |  @ADMIN_EMAIL

+And it will print your define.

 Why am I getting "Too long evaluation.
 Execution aborted."?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~